Mission

 Commercial clients turn to Faraday not only when they need to outsource research and development activities, but also for pre-production scale-up and intellectual property protection.
 Clients are able to Beta-test novel manufacturing solutions at Faraday and then seamlessly deploy those solutions in their plants.

 Faraday Technology often partners with universities, thus enabling the company to supplement and bring to bear not only its own research findings but those of collaborators.
-Academic institutions that frequently team with Faraday include: Columbia University, the University of Virginia, the Ohio State University, Case Western Reserve University, and the University of South Carolina.
+Academic institutions that frequently team with Faraday include: Ohio University, the Massachusetts Institute of Technology, the Ohio State University, Case Western Reserve University, and the University of South Carolina.

 Return to top